tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Application Load Balancer (ALB) - v2 - HTTP/S/WebSocket
 - Network Load Balancer (NLB) - v2 - TCP/UDP/SSL/TLS
 - V2 = faster, cheaper, support target groups and rules

+### Elastic Load Balancer Architecture (ELB)

+Elastic Load Balancers are a core part of any scaling architecture within AWS.

+- Configured to run in 2+ AZ's
+- 1 + Nodes are placed into a subnet in each AZ and scale with load
+- Each ELB is configured with an (A) record DNS name.
+This resolves to the ELB Nodes
+- Internet-facing Nodes have public IPs
+- Internal Only have private IPs
+- Load Balancers (Nodes) are configured with listeners which accept traffic on a port and protocol and communicate with targets on a port and protocol
+- Internet-facing LB nodes can access public and private EC2 instances